About The Pensions Advisory Service

 Our service is delivered by in-house pension specialists and a nationwide network of volunteer advisers who have typically worked in the pensions industry in roles that have required a high level of technical knowledge.

 Help with pension disputes

-We also act as mediators in disputes involving public or private pension schemes or policies.
+We help resolve issues that you may have with public or private pension schemes or policies.
 For our dedicated website pages on pension disputes, please click here.

-If we do help you, we will require copies of that correspondence and any other relevant documents.
+We may require copies of correspondence and any other relevant documents.
 The case file will then be allocated to either one of our volunteer advisers or a technical specialist member of staff.
-They will then, through conciliation and mediation, try to resolve the problem if they believe that your complaint or dispute is justified.
+They will then try to resolve the problem if they believe that your complaint or dispute is justified.

 Our primary purpose is to help members of the public.
 While we will always try to be helpful, if you are calling in a professional capacity such as financial advisers, solicitors, scheme trustees or administrators, there are times when we will need to signpost you elsewhere.